sergirobles/rrcevaluation/docs/SAMPLES.md

 # Samples
-To show details of the results at per sample level you will have to provide a ZIP file with your samples.
+To show details of the results at per sample level, you will have to provide a ZIP file with your samples.

 Include a compressed version of the samples (ex: JPG 1024px) as it's used only for the visualization part.